 What‘s Next?

-Any family requesting need-based financial aid from the Diocese of St. Petersburg (DOSP) for the 2024-2025 school year will be required to submit an application for the state scholarship program.
-Diocesan aid is limited.
-Families with students in grades K-8 receiving Step-Up, AAA, FES/FTC, or FES-UA do not qualify for CSTAG funds (unless they are Morning Star students), as the state scholarship is now available to all students.
-For families with students in grades 9-12, the state scholarship may be stacked with other Grants and Scholarships accepted.
+Any family requesting need-based financial aid from the Diocese of St. Petersburg (DOSP) for the 2024-2025 school year will be required to submit an application for the state scholarship program, as the state scholarship is now available to all students.
+For the 2024-2025 school year, the state scholarship may be stacked with other Grants and Scholarships accepted.
+Additionally, final decisions are made at the school level.
+FINAL approval and further communication of your complete tuition assistance package for the 2024-2025 school year will be communicated directly from your registered Catholic School.

 FACTS applications submitted after the final deadline of April 30, 2024 will be considered LATE.
-After submitting a LATE FACTS application, an appeal must be sent directly to the Office of Catholic Schools and Centers (OCSC) at ocsc@dosp.org.
+After submitting a LATE FACTS application, an appeal must be sent directly to your registered Catholic School.

-How to appeal a denial of a Diocesan CSTAG award:
+How to appeal a denial of a Diocesan CSTAG awardUPDATED 2024-2025 School Year:

 Please Note: Diocesan aid is limited.
 Applications received after the initial consideration deadline of April 30th, 2024 for the 24-25 school year will be subject to a reduced rate.
 Generally, the documents needed for uploading are your current W-2 and your 2022 Tax return.
 If you are self-employed other documents may be required from FACTS.
 FACTS Grant and Aid application